supertokens/supertokens-nestjs/README.md

   - Enforce auth requirements: `@Roles`, `@Permissions`, `@MFARequired`, `@EmailVerified`, `@SessionOptions`
   - Access session data: `@Session`, `@SessionProperty('propName')`

+## TODO

+- [ ] Explain how VerifySession and Auth decorators overlap

 ## Open Questions

 - Is the current SDK init approach correct?
 The config differs in how you define the recipe list.
 You pass only the recipe config without calling the `init` (in order to ensure that SDK gets initialized before the recipes).